PowerDNS/pdns/docs/performance.rst

 qsize-q
 ^^^^^^^
-Number of packets waiting for database attention
+Number of packets waiting for database attention, only available if :ref:`setting-receiver-threads` > 1

 .. _stat-query-cache-hit: